zoharfeuer/Siemens-FTF/README.md

 4. The 'final_pred.csv' file contains the predictions made by the models.
 5. To view the visualizations, run the 'visualization.py' script.

-## Contributors

-- [Your Name]

-Feel free to contribute to this project by adding more features, improving the models, or enhancing the visualizations.

-**Note:** This README assumes that you have Python and the required libraries installed.
-If not, please install them before running the scripts.

----
 *This project is for educational purposes and simulated data.
 It does not represent real-world scenarios.*